 Some data sets are only commercially available, e.g. through ArcGIS licenses.

-Open Street Maps
+Open Street Map

 OpenStreetMap (OSM) is a collaborative project to create a free editable map of the world.
 Rather than the map itself, the data generated by the OpenStreetMap project are considered its primary output.
 Examples of data made available through OSM are locations of airports, road network, railroad network and so on.